AlcoholRehabHelp Logo

 What is Dry Drunk Syndrome?

 "Dry drunk" is a slang term that originated in Alcoholics Anonymous (AA).
-It refers to those who, while sober, continue with the poor behavioral patterns they're known for when drunk.
-It's part of what's known as Post-Acute Withdrawal Syndrome.
+It refers to people who continue to experience drunk behavioral patterns while sober.
+It’s also a part of Post-Acute Withdrawal Syndrome (PAWS).

-While dry drunk syndrome is most common in people with alcoholism who have only recently stopped drinking, it can also occur in people even if they had stopped drinking years ago.
-It doesn’t discriminate.
+Dry drunk syndrome is common among people with alcohol addiction who recently stopped drinking.
+However, it can also occur in some people even if they stopped drinking years ago.

 Sponsored